 He also spent time building kilns and experimenting with wood-fired salt glaze.
 He used these glazes to good effect on the teapot forms that became an obsession for many years.

 After spending time working as a college technician, travelling, landscape gardening and other short-term jobs, Jon returned to his first love making pots in his spare time, while also training to be a teacher.
-He has taught on and off ever since – he currently teaches art part time at a secondary school in Portsmouth, and also teaches adults ceramic sculpture at West Dean college in Sussex, and more recently has run workshops for blind and visually impaired students at New College, Worcester.
+He has taught on and off ever since – he currently teaches from time to time ceramics at West Dean college in Sussex, and more recently has run workshops for blind and visually impaired students at New College, Worcester.

 Although his primary interest was always the wheel-thrown object, it soon became clear to Jon that he would never make a living from selling teapots.
 Drawing inspiration from the collaborative work of his parents, which combined classical vessels with mythical and imaginary creatures, he started making animals.
 His first piece was a pig, which, he says, seemed to emerge quite naturally.
 He soon moved on to sheep, chickens, cows and horses, constantly refining and developing the form.

 His animal forms still embody the same concern for form and profile that sustained him in the search for the ideal teapot, and he has transferred many of the elements that excited him in that development, combining classical strength with wit and humour.

 A sense of humour and a keen observation of nature is the driving force behind the figurative sculpture of Jon Barrett-Danes.